karaandres/GitHub_and_RStudio_Workshop/README.md

 - In the bottom right Files pane in RStudio click the `New Folder` button.
 Add folders labeled “data”, "scripts", and “figures”

 2. Add raw data files to data folder
-- Save the file [HTL-MAR-FiddlerCrabBodySize.csv](data/HTL-MAR-FiddlerCrabBodySize.csv) into the ‘data’ subfolder of your R project
+- On your computer, save the file [HTL-MAR-FiddlerCrabBodySize.csv](data/HTL-MAR-FiddlerCrabBodySize.csv) into the ‘data’ subfolder of your R project
 - Now go back to RStudio: We can click on the data folder in the Files tab and now see this new file

 Data citation: Johnson, D. 2019.
 Fiddler crab body size in salt marshes from Florida to Massachusetts, USA at PIE and VCR LTER and NOAA NERR sites during summer 2016. ver 1.
 Environmental Data Initiative. https://doi.org/10.6073/pasta/4c27d2e778d3325d3830a5142e3839bb